MicrosoftDocs/azure-devops-docs/docs/package/nuget/move-from-fileshares.md

 When setting up your new feeds, you can either:
   - Set up your feed permissions to match your existing file share permissions
-  - Align your feed permissions with existing VSTS teams and groups
+  - Align your feed permissions with existing Azure DevOps Services teams and groups

 If you want to match your existing file share permissions, note the permissions on each share that contains packages.
 Specifically, note the principals with: